King County Maleng Regional Justice Center (MRJC) - Kent

 - Yoga Behind Bars for Women: Movement, breathing and stretching are used to teach participants tools that can enhance their peace, tranquility and behavior.
 These group sessions work under the goal of improved stress management.

 - Veterans: Veterans who have become involved with the criminal legal system have the opportunity to engage in programming that addresses veteran-specific needs, including:

 - Civil Legal Aid Clinic: Legal aid that assists in resolving veteran needs such as discharge status upgrade, benefit adjustments, and VA needs.

-- Cognitive Behavioral Therapy Workshops: A three-day quarterly workshop that facilitates the development of interpersonal conflict resolution skills through a series of exercises.
+- Compassionate Communication: A three-day quarterly workshop that facilitates the development of interpersonal conflict-resolution skills through a series of exercises.

 - Transitions: Military to Civilian Employment: An opportunity for veterans to update their resumes to civilian skill sets while receiving a refresher course on daily life skills and employment expectations.